Skip to product information

 The Rolex Daytona: Racing Heritage

-Rolex’s connection to motorsports became more pronounced in the 1960s with the introduction of the Rolex Daytona, a watch designed specifically for professional racing drivers.
+Rolex’s connection to motor sports became more pronounced in the 1960s with the introduction of the Rolex Daytona, a watch designed specifically for professional racing drivers.
 Launched in 1963, the Daytona was initially met with limited success, but over time, it would become one of the most coveted Rolex models ever made.
 The Ref.
 6239, the first iteration of the Daytona, featured a tachymeter scale on the bezel, which allowed drivers to calculate speed based on elapsed time.

-The 1960s also saw the continued success of the Rolex GMT-Master, designed for pilots and frequent travelers who needed to track multiple time zones.
+The 1960s also saw the continued success of the Rolex GMT-Master, designed for pilots and frequent travellers who needed to track multiple time zones.
 The model’s signature feature was its rotating 24-hour bezel, allowing wearers to display a second time zone.
 The Ref.
 1675, which debuted in 1959 and became a staple throughout the 1960s, was the model of choice for professionals in aviation and international travel.

 The Rolex Explorer: Mountaineering and Adventure

 Rolex’s Explorer line, designed for adventurers, was also a significant part of the brand’s legacy in the 1960s.
 The Ref.
 1016 Explorer, produced from the late 1950s to the early 1980s, was known for its durability and legibility in extreme conditions.
 The watch was designed for mountaineers and explorers, famously worn by Sir Edmund Hillary and Tenzing Norgay during their historic 1953 ascent of Mount Everest.
-By the 1960s, the Explorer had become synonymous with rugged outdoor exploration and continued to be favored by adventurers and explorers of the time.
+By the 1960s, the Explorer had become synonymous with rugged outdoor exploration and continued to be favoured by adventurers and explorers of the time.

 The Rolex Day-Date: The “President’s Watch”

-Another significant addition to Rolex’s lineup during the 1960s was the Rolex Day-Date, which was introduced in 1956 but gained wider recognition during the 1960s.
+Another significant addition to Rolex’s line up during the 1960s was the Rolex Day-Date, which was introduced in 1956 but gained wider recognition during the 1960s.
 Known as the “President’s Watch,” the Day-Date quickly became associated with world leaders, celebrities, and the affluent.
 The Day-Date was the first watch to feature both the date and the day of the week spelled out in full on the dial, adding to its sophisticated design.
-Its combination of precision and luxury made it a favorite among influential figures, including U.S. presidents and high-profile personalities of the time.
+Its combination of precision and luxury made it a favourite among influential figures, including U.S. presidents and high-profile personalities of the time.

 Conclusion: Rolex in the 1960s – A Legacy of Excellence